boku7/BokuLoader/README.md

 + Created while working through Renz0h's Reflective DLL videos from the [Sektor7 Malware Developer Intermediate (MDI) Course](https://institute.sektor7.net/courses/rto-maldev-intermediate/)

 ## Initial Project Goals
-+ Learn how reflective loader works.
++ Learn how Reflective Loader works.
-+ Write my own reflective loader in assembly.
++ Write a Reflective Loader in Assembly.
 + Compatible with Cobalt Strike.
 + Cross compile from macOS/Linux.
-+ Figure out how to implement inline assembly into a C project.
++ Implement Inline-Assembly into a C project.

 ## Future Project Goals
 + Use the initial project as a template for more advanced evasion techniques leveraging the flexibility of Assembly.